Draco18s/Advent-of-Code-2023/README.md

 *Day 19: One of these days I'll stop using `int` by default.
 I should know better by now.
 *Day 20: I should have recognized the "large co-prime cycle" thing sooner.
 Maybe I should write a library function to detect-and-output these?
 *Day 21: Part 2, I am not even sure how to approach this.
 FOUR HOURS LATER: I kinda cheated, went and found another solution and used it to generate an answer I could validate my code against.
 I was only 4 minutes from solving it with the track I'd been on, too.
+*Day 23: Need to reapproach part 2, current approach has too many possibilities to brute force the way I'm doing it.
+Reapproach implented, puzzle solved in ~3 minutes execution time.
+*Day 24: Part 1: was out so I didn't get to it on time (approx 24 minutes to ssolve).
+Part 2: oh what the heck, I don't even really know where to start here.
+*Day 25: I have a solution that will eventually return an answer, but it's (at least) O(n³) in complexity and I'm not sure how to speed it up.